Hue SQL AI Assistant FAQ

 How do I launch the SQL AI Assistant?

-Click the Assistant to expand the SQL AI toolbar, which provides buttons for generating, editing, explaining, optimising, and fixing SQL statements.
+Click the Assistant to expand the SQL AI toolbar, which provides buttons for generating, editing, explaining, optimizing, and fixing SQL statements.

 For more information, see About setting up the Hue SQL AI Assistant.